 Keep in Mind the Golden Rule: Buy When Everyone Else is Selling

 Therefore, the most efficient strategy is to buy when everyone else is selling.
-This will mean that there are more houses to choose from, but less demand per house, thus keeping the prices lower comparatively to the average.
+This will mean that there are more houses to choose from but less demand per house, thus keeping the prices lower than the average.

 The National Data

 To examine the market a little better, let us first look at the national statistics over a period of 6 years.
-ATTOM Data Solutions, the curator of the nation’s premier property database and first property data provider of Data-as-a-Service (DaaS) revealed its analysis which shows that really only 3 days of the year offer discounts below estimated market value — all falling in the month of December.
+Then, ATTOM Data Solutions, the curator of the nation’s premier property database and first property data provider of Data-as-a-Service (DaaS), revealed its analysis which shows that really only 3 days of the year offer discounts below estimated market value — all falling in December.

-This analysis includes data of more than 23 million single family home and condo sales over the length of 6 years from 2013 to 2019, and shows the continuation of what is referred to as the ‘hot seller’s market.’
+This analysis includes data on more than 23 million single-family home and condo sales over 6 years from 2013 to 2019 and shows the continuation of what is referred to as the ‘hot seller’s market.’

 However, this calculation is for the US as a whole, not just Arizona.
-Let’s look at the data for Arizona in particular as, as we all know, Arizona sometimes has a tendency to be a little different.
+So let’s look at the data for Arizona in particular as, as we all know, Arizona sometimes tends to be a little different.

 The Variety in the Market

-When it comes to buying any house, many will acknowledge that it can be a long and stressful process, possibly full of emotions and definitely full of touring properties and filling out hundreds of forms.
-After all, you are likely to spend a lot of your savings and for the vast majority, it will be their biggest investment life.
+When it comes to buying any house, many will acknowledge that it can be a long and stressful process, possibly full of emotions and full of touring properties and filling out hundreds of forms.
+After all, you are likely to spend a lot of your savings; for the vast majority, it will be their most significant investment.

-For example, the listing prices in 2020 have been the lowest in May so far, is $38,319 less expensive compared to the year average.
+You need to have enough data – especially when it comes to Arizona's market, which tends to fluctuate vastly.
+For example, the listing prices in 2020 have been the lowest in May so far, and $38,319 less expensive than the year average.

-The most expensive prices were in November – $41,822 more than the annual average.
+The highest prices were in November – $41,822 more than the annual average.

-However, it is important to note that prices tend to fluctuate year to year, and in the previous years December was the best time to buy a house, not only in Arizona, but nationally.
+However, it is essential to note that prices tend to fluctuate year to year, and in previous years, December was the best time to buy a house, not only in Arizona but nationally.

-It is also important to keep in mind that everyone’s priorities and situation are different – but we have included a table accounting precisely for that.
+It is also important to remember that everyone’s priorities and situation are different – but we have included a table accounting precisely for that.

 2020: What was the Best Month For Buying a House in Arizona?